jgett/clipbrdsvc/README.md

 ### Instructions

-0. Nodejs must already be installed
+0. Nodejs must already be installed on your PC and the clipbrd app must be installed on your phone
 1. Clone this repository (git clone https://github.com/jgett/clipbrdsvc/)
 1. cd clipbrdsvc
 1. npm install